Skip to main content

 Oklahoma City Indian Clinic

-Cardiovascular disease is the number one cause of death in the United States, according to the Centers for Disease Control and Prevention...
+Childhood obesity has more than doubled in the past 30 years, according to the Centers for Disease Control and Prevention...